svfarago/plotly_challenge/README.md

 ### Random Notes ===============
-* This project uses Javascript, Plotly, CSS, and HTML  ||  Time to complete: approximately xxx hours
+* This project uses Javascript, Plotly, CSS, and HTML  ||  Time to complete: approximately 18 hours